 What We Know About The Alleged Gunman At A Maryland Newspaper

-The man who police say gunned down five people and wounded two others at the offices of The Capital in Annapolis, Maryland, had filed a lawsuit against the newspaper over its coverage of a criminal harassment charge against him.
+The man suspected of gunning down five people and wounding two others at the offices of The Capital in Annapolis, Md., had filed a lawsuit against the newspaper over its coverage of a criminal harassment charge against him.

-For years prior to the attack on Thursday afternoon, Jarrod W. Ramos, 38, had used social media to excoriate the paper, along with prosecutors and judges in his case, setting up a Twitter account that he said was dedicated to defending himself and "making corpses of corrupt careers and corporate entities."
+For years prior to the attack on Thursday afternoon, authorities say suspected gunman Jarrod W. Ramos, 38, had used social media to excoriate the paper, along with prosecutors and judges in his case, setting up a Twitter account that he said was dedicated to defending himself and "making corpses of corrupt careers and corporate entities."

-Countless tweets over the years documented his legal troubles and complaints about the media in minute detail, frequently attacking journalists by name.
+On the suspect's Twitter feed, countless tweets over the years documented his legal troubles and complaints about the media in minute detail, frequently attacking journalists by name.

 That Twitter account went silent in January 2016.
 However, approximately an hour before the shooting, a single tweet was posted: "F--- you, leave me alone," is all it said.